tkim/finsemble-seed/YellowFin Readme.md

 ### 4. Build it and run
-Execute `npm run dev` to build the seed project and then select the YellowFin component or YellowFin Report Launcher component from the apps menu to begin.
+Execute `npm run dev` to build the seed project and then select the Yellowfin component or Yellowfin Report Launcher component from the apps menu to begin.